0xTheOldOne/breath/README.md

 # breath

-A simple app that helps you to practice deep breathe in order to relax
+A simple app, made with love, that helps you to practice deep breathe in order to relax